man playing drums on stage

 Full details, as well as terms and conditions for all bursaries and scholarships can be found on the Fees and Finance section of our website.

-The course requires students to work autonomously on large scale-projects that enable them to situate their unique role within the industry.
-The department’s PULSE week of visiting industry professionals provides an excellent networking opportunity for students developing their emerging career.
+The course requires students to work independently on large-scale projects, allowing them to define their unique position within the industry.
+Our PULSE week of visiting industry professionals provides an excellent networking opportunity for students developing their emerging career.

 The University has an award-winning Careers and Employability service which provides a variety of employability-enhancing experiences; through the curriculum, through employer contact, tailored group sessions, individual information, advice and guidance.